What to do in Paris in the Autumn

 Paris Fall Activities to Add to Your List

 Fashion week is September 28 – October 4, 2023.
-While you may not have an invitation to the top fashion shows, The Tuileries Gardens are the perfect place to people watch some incredible fashion.
+While you may not have an invitation to the top fashion shows, the Tuileries Gardens are the perfect place to people-watch incredible fashion.
 Reservations for hotels and restaurants will be booked more than usual, so I recommend booking those as soon as possible.

 The metro lines are very busy on the weekend around this area.
 Plan to walk or allow extra time.